 Downsides of a Velvet Sofa

 While the benefits outweigh the downsides of a velvet couch, we'd still like to discuss the disadvantages to help you make a confident choice.
 The major drawback of a velvet sofa, or velvet furniture in general, is the price.
 Traditional velvet made of silk is expensive.
 Good thing the introduction of various materials made velvet easier to carry in the pocket.
 Because of its sheer design, velvet is also vulnerable to attracting dust and thus requires careful maintenance.

 Are Velvet Sofas High Maintenance?

 Although delicate-looking, velvet sofas are surprisingly easy to maintain.
-You can use regular cleaning methods to keep the velvet furniture in its prime quality.
-Brushing the velvet gently, vacuuming and steaming can help maintain a clean couch.
+You can use regular cleaning methods to keep the velvet furniture in prime condition.
+Brushing the velvet gently, vacuuming, and steaming can help maintain a clean couch.
 Fluffing velvet cushions can help avoid wrinkles.
-Blotting with a cloth without rubbing will prevent the stain from spreading for spills.
+Blotting with a cloth without rubbing will prevent the stain from spreading after spills.
 A gentle vacuum or dryer will then remove the excess liquid.
 Use a soft brush to bring the velvet back to its original form for sit marks.

-To preserve the velvet's sheen look, regular cleaning and vacuuming are recommended, just like the simple things we do to maintain the quality of any sofa.
+To preserve the velvet's sheen, regular cleaning and vacuuming are recommended, just like the simple things we do to maintain the quality of any sofa.